 10 Ways to Get Your eLearning Strategy in Motion

+Even employees who are used to training manuals really don't need to memorize anymore – if they really need to know how much video is uploaded to YouTube in a single minute they can look the number up.
+Meanwhile what matters is that it is a lot.
 We think it’s high time you experiment with other strategies to increase engagement levels.
-Read on for ten approaches we think you should be implementing to create great eLearning courses.
+Read on for ten approaches we think you should be implementing to create great eLearning courses..

 Case studies provide the proof that a certain strategy or decision will work if planned and applied correctly.
-How to start?
-Search and compile specific examples of how your company has been successful.
+Search and collect specific examples of how your company has been successful.
 Case studies could include facts and historical context, phases and steps, key players involved, and generated results.
 This is a great way to get learners involved and encourage immediate use of newly acquired skills.
-Use them to ask students what they’d do in specific situations, and think what could have been done differently.

 Success Stories and Examples

 Don’t hesitate to put dull and boring content in the form of a story.
-Supposing you're introducing a new product in the company, present different examples of other companies that recently introduced products successfully.
-Students can analyze the most successful, creative and appealing approaches to find ways to improve.
-As well, they can learn how to apply some of the best tips.
-Don't forget that learning from bad examples is also very helpful.
-Students can learn effectively from those activities and practices that haven't worked in the past.
+Supposing you're introducing a new product in the company, present different examples of cases that recently introduced products successfully.
+Including unsuccessful situations is also very important because students can analyze the most successful, creative and appealing approaches to find ways to improve them.

-Games apply better to some eLearning content than others.
+Games, interactive gadgets and toys apply better to some eLearning content than others.
+Animated characters interest everyone.
 For simple concepts it is sometimes best to take a humorous approach and gamification is one way to approach material that may seem almost insultingly elementary, yet which is not being retained.
-Games designed as a well structured activity with a clear learning objectives allow students to embrace knowledge and use them to solve work related issues in a fun relaxed environment.
-Jeopardy, Hangman, Puzzles, or Scavanger Hunts are just some types of games you can choose from.
 Check out SHIFT’s Game Engine, where you can choose over 20 different types of games.

-If you have a lot of dull information you could also convert it into a scenario.
-This is a good way to make it “real”.
-You can create scenarios that relate to the learner’s context to help them understand how they can react in a given situation.
-For example, if you are training customer relations people, give them guidance on what a typical customer problem looks like and on preferred solutions for the more likely questions.
+So the first type of eLearning content you need is scenarios.
+If you are training customer relations people, give them guidance on what a typical customer problem looks like and on preferred solutions for the more likely questions.
 Contrary of what you may think, scenarios don’t need to be complex (Check out SHIFT’s Scenario Builder).

 Animated graphic elements are great to use in your eLearning courses.
 They're attractive, and can get a message across that words or audio many times can’t.
-Animations go from simple text animations, to animated characters.
+An animation can be s simple text animations, or even an animated character.
 They definitely take ordinary eLearning courses to new, exciting levels.
 Use animations for things like step-by-step procedures, course navigation, simulations, assessments or interactive material.
-It is very important to develop animations that suit the time and budgetary limits, without compromising on quality.

 Images and graphics:

 Images and graphics can be invaluable in getting a point across visually and as a full gestalt rather than as a set of facts to be regurgitated.
-There's a reason why so many organizations use these resources – they will get a far more detailed examination, often, than would be afforded to a chunk of text.
+There's a reason why so many organizations publish infographs – they will get a far more detailed examination, often, than would be afforded to a chunk of text.